The Psychology of Resentment: 3 Reasons It Sticks Around (and How to Release It)

 • If one of your core beliefs is “the world is against me,” then every window you look through will confirm that view.

-• If, instead, one of your core beliefs is “everything is always working out for me,” can you see how the view would shift?
-The situation can then be seen as a growth challenge and opportunities, allies, and hidden supports become visible.
+• If, instead, you believe “everything is always working out for me,” can you see how the view shifts?
+The situation can then be seen as a growth challenge and opportunities, allies, and hidden supports start to become more visible.

 So… the lens you choose literally creates the reality you experience.